 - Fewer obstructions between router & problem device

 Experiment by temporarily relocating hardware setup while monitoring connection stability.
-Need consistently strong signal (-60dBm or higher) for all devices.
+Aim for a consistently strong signal (around -60 dBm or better) for all devices.

 Step 7: Contact Xfinity for Additional Support

-After methodically working through above troubleshooting steps, Xfinity tech experts can provide further tailored connectivity assistance:
+After working through the steps above, Xfinity tech experts can provide further tailored assistance:

-Chat Online – Start online chat at Xfinity support site to message technician directly regarding issue.
+Chat Online – Start online chat at Xfinity support site to message a technician directly regarding the issue.

 See also: How to Cancel Xfinity Services (Internet, TV & Phone)